Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable13.md

 1. Launch on startup (Pi boots right into your program)
 2. File selection for GCode mode
-3. Demonstration of GCode mode with the supplied sample files and one new file.
+3. Demonstration of GCode mode with the supplied sample files (in the /deliverables/gcode-test-files/ directory) and the two new files released on your demo day.

 For the in class checkpoint, we will go through each of the 3 "video" steps listed above.